 - Get coverage for your pre-existing conditions.
 If you have a pre-existing condition, check with your insurer about getting a waiver.

 - Get cover for only what you need.
-For example, if you’re backpacking, choose a policy with minimum coverage for luggage.
+If you’re backpacking, choose a policy with minimum coverage for luggage.
 Don’t over-insure your trip.

-- Check if there is coverage for cruises.
-If you’re going on a cruise, make sure it’s covered.
-While cruise coverage can be expensive, it’s worth the money.
-Evacuation at sea can be prohibitively expensive.
+- Check cruise coverage.
+While cruise coverage can be expensive, it’s worth it.
+Evacuation at sea can be expensive.

 - Read your policy certificate.
 Every policy is different.
 Even if you’ve bought travel insurance before, chances are there will be slight variations in coverage.
 Make sure you read through the policy certificate.

-- Don’t buy cover from your airline.
-Airlines prey on convenience.
-While the policies are cheap, they don’t provide much in the way of coverage.
-They can also be more expensive than going direct to the insurer.
-The sample quote below illustrates the difference in cover when buying from an airline rather than by going direct, even though it’s the same underwriter:
+While airline policies are cheap, they don’t provide much in the way of coverage.
+They can also be more expensive than going directly to the insurer.
+The sample quote below illustrates the difference in coverage when buying from an airline rather than by going direct, even from the same underwriter:

 |Trip cancellation / interruption||Up to trip cost (max $10,000)||$1,000|